kisetil/fractal-hx/README.md

 # Fractal

-Welcome to my Fractal visualization program!
+Welcome to Fractal visualization program!
 This software enables you to explore the mesmerizing world of the Mandelbrot Set, a complex mathematical fractal.
 With the added feature of mouse-controlled zoom, you can interactively select and magnify specific regions of the fractal, revealing intricate details and infinite complexity.
 Dive into the beauty of fractal geometry and unlock a visual journey that showcases the fascinating interplay of mathematics and art.
 Get ready to embark on a captivating voyage through the Mandelbrot Set, where every click brings you closer to discovering the hidden wonders of this mathematical marvel!

 ## Screenshot